Overview

 Result in ACE:

-The new phone number is added, verified, and opted in for text messaging.
+New number is added, verified, and opted in for text messaging.

-An account note is created documenting the consumer’s submission.
+An account note records the consumer’s submission.

 Image Displays Example 2 — account notes logging phone updates, consent changes, and trigger initiations from VA 2.0.